 As one journalist put it: “A picture speaks a thousand words, yes.
 But an emoji cannot express the myriad of meanings that language allows for” (3).
 As a teacher then, we can choose to go one of two ways; for or against the headlines.
 I suggest we can take a more positive approach, similar to the one taken recently by this professor of communication: ‘’Emojis enhance human interactions.
 It’s trying to put emotional, non-verbal information back in” (4).
 In other words, emojis are now an important part of communication.
 As a language teacher, it is this aspect that first got me hooked on emojis and how they can be used as part of our language lessons.
 I use them now for everything from vocabulary practice to judging how well a student has understood key parts of my lesson.

 What’s your favourite emoji?
 Do you have one?
 Why that one?
-At the moment I quite like 🤯.
-It’s one of the new ones used to mean anything from shock to awe.
+At the moment I quite like 🤯, used to mean anything from shock to awe.